 Aggregating Gateway

 Instead of having a MQTT connection for each connected client, an aggregating GW will have only one MQTT connection to the server.
-All message exchanges between a MQTT-SN client and an aggregating GW end at the GW.
+All packet exchanges between a MQTT-SN client and an aggregating GW end at the GW.
 The GW then decides which information will be given further to the server.
 Although its implementation is more complex than the one of a transparent GW, an aggregating GW may be helpful in case of WSNs with very large number of SAs because it reduces the number of MQTT connections that the server has to support concurrently.

 Data representation